 Ancient Greek Corinth

-Corinth was a town right where southern Greece and northern Greece come together.
+Ancient Corinth was a city located on the narrow stretch of land connecting the Peloponnesian peninsula with the Greek mainland.
+The modern city of Corinth is located about 5km away approximately from the ancient Corinthian city.
+It was a town right where southern Greece and northern Greece come together.
 It was certainly a Mycenaean city.
 Strategically located guarding the narrow isthmus that connects the Peloponnesus (as southern Greece is called) to the mainland, it was a powerful commercial center near two seaports only 4 miles apart.
 Corinth became the center commercial traffic between Europe and Asia reaching its height circa the 5th century BC.

 The city was the immensely wealthy-a key center of the Greek and Roman worlds controlling trade between the northern mainland of Greece and the Peloponnese.
 Lechaeum, the western harbor in the Corinthian Gulf was the trading port to Italy and Sicily, and Cenchreae, the eastern harbor in the Saronic Gulf, was the port for the eastern Mediterranean countries.

 By around 800 BC, the Corinthians had begun making things themselves to sell to the traders who were always in their port.
 They made perfume, and fancy little pots to put the perfume in.

 Isthmus of Corinth ancient Greece

 The isthmus of Corinth was a narrow stretch of land connecting the Peloponnesian peninsula with the Greek mainland.
 The word ‘Isthmus’ came from the ancient word which meant neck referring to its narrowness.
 It was the bounded by the gulf of Corinth to the west and Saronic Gulf to the east.